QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

-For the optimal performance of \proto, we scale the relative stake, $r$, by a constant (parameter defined in the genesis block), $s$ ($s>0$), called the scale factor, to yield stake power $\alpha$, which is then used to determine the block power.
+Let us now define the numerical metric, \emph{block power}, using the following steps.
+Block power can be computed from the block header alone, and does not depend on the block data.
+For the optimal performance of \proto, we scale the relative stake, $r$, by a constant parameter $s$ to yield stake power $\alpha$, which is then used to determine the block power.